prasanth1367/weather_monitoring/README.md

 This project uses PostgreSQL.
 Set up a PostgreSQL database with connection details configured in the main script or environment variables.

+1. install the database
+2. after installing create a database

 **Configuration**

 Temperature Units: The program will prompt for temperature preferences (Celsius or Kelvin) at the start.